 IPSec Fail: Perfect Forward Secrecy, Where Art Thou?

+Perfect Forward Secrecy (PFS) has garnered widespread publicity in recent months thanks to Snowden and the NSA.
+As a result, an increasing number of websites and email service providers have been pushing for PFS to provide better security to their users.
+PFS protects previous key exchanges even if the current one is compromised.
 Unfortunately the same cannot be said about current popular IPSec VPN clients.
-Neither of the ones I tested – all of them from recent distributions including Windows and OS X – offered PFS out of the box, meaning previous IPSec key exchanges could be decrypted by an attacker if the current one is compromised.
+Neither of the ones I tested - all of them from recent distributions including Windows and OS X - offered PFS out of the box, meaning previous IPSec key exchanges could be decrypted by an attacker if the current one is compromised.

 Reconnect VPN upon resume from sleep (Windows)